d12frosted/elpa-mirror/melpa/lsp-latex-readme.txt

   |       '("--eval"
   |         "(lsp-latex-forward-search-with-pdf-tools \"%f\" \"%p\" \"%l\")"))
   `----
-  Inverse research is not provided by texlab, so please use `pdf-sync-backward-search-mouse'.
+  Inverse research is not provided by Texlab, so please use `pdf-sync-backward-search-mouse'.

-7 License
+8 License
 =========

   This package is licensed by GPLv3.
 See [LICENSE].